claresudbery/clare-wiki-ably/pages/think/code-princ/hex-arch-blog.md

 permalink: /pages/think/code-princ/Hexagonal-Architecture-Blog-Post
 ---

-(!!!
-NB: ALL IMAGES ARE SAVED IN SAME FOLDER AS THIS DOC (currently Dropbox\Writing - Current\Blog posts\LateRooms Blog Posts)) by @ClareSudbery)

 Even though I helped create a piece of software which supposedly implemented hexagonal architecture, it wasn't until I'd written this blog post that I really felt I *got* it.
 Indeed, as a way of really cementing and confirming your knowledge on a subject, I’d highly recommend presenting what you think you know for the benefit of an audience that’s new to the topic.

-!!
-NB !!
-This has now been copied into clare-wiki, and is being worked on there in md format.

 What you'll get here is a description of a Currency service which I helped to write at LateRooms.Com (RIP), along with a discussion of how it exemplifies hexagonal architecture.
 But I'll also explain where it falls short.
 And, just for fun, you'll get some pancakes: Dan Portella (@dmportella) and I created a ClaresPancakes solution, which was designed as a purer example of hexagonal architecture.